In this article:

 To use external services that support the OAuth or OpenID Connect protocol, see the Setting Up Authentication via External Services section.

-To get familiar with the web application, one can set up guest login.
-The user can log in without entering user credentials, using a previously created guest account.
-If the guest login is used, it is recommended to limit guest account permissions.
+To get familiar with the web application.
+The user can log in without entering user credentials and using a previously created guest account.

 The user opens the guest link.